gcristia/gcristia/README.md

 [![Codewars ghccristia](https://www.codewars.com/users/ghccristia/badges/micro)](https://www.codewars.com/users/ghccristia)
 <br>

-Professional software engineer with 4+ years of experience.
-Strong skills in various programming languages and technologies.
-Proficient in developing web and mobile apps with a focus on end-user experience.
-Expertise in design patterns and best practices.
-Collaborative team player with strong problem-solving and reasoning abilities.
+As a professional software engineer with over 4 years of experience in the IT industry, I have honed my skills in various programming languages and technologies.
+My expertise includes a strong understanding of design patterns and best practices and proficiency in developing web and mobile applications with a focus on end-user experience.
+In addition to my technical skills, I am highly collaborative and excel in teamwork.
+I am proactive and self-motivated and have a track record of quickly learning and adapting to new technologies and concepts.
+I also possess strong problem-solving and reasoning abilities, enabling me to effectively troubleshoot and resolve issues.

 - 🔭 I’m currently working to improve my skills, and learn new technologies
 - 💬 Ask me about algorithms, apps development, and good practices
 - 📫 How to reach me: ghccristia@gmail.com
 - 💼 LinkedIn: 👉 [See Profile](https://www.linkedin.com/in/gustavo-hurtado-cristia/ "LinkedIn")
 - 💼 Google-Dev: 👉 [See Profile](https://g.dev/ghccristia "GoogleDev")
-- 💻 In my spare time I practice in the online judges:
+- 💻 In my spare time, I practice in the online judges:
   * HackerRank:  👉 [See Profile](https://www.hackerrank.com/gcristia)
   * HackerEarth : 👉 [See Profile](https://www.hackerearth.com/@ghccristia)
   * Codesignal : 👉 [See Profile](https://app.codesignal.com/profile/gcristia)